About This Blog

 On the morning of May 22nd 2000, Israeli armed forces began to pull out of Southern Lebanon, signalling the end of a military occupation that had lasted more than two decades.
 Within three days the withdrawal was complete and by … Continue reading

-Posted in World Events Leave a comment
+Posted in World Events | 2 Comments

 24th May 1856 the Commencement of John Brown’s Holy War

-One hundred and fifty-five years ago in Kansas, on the night of 24th May 1856, a gang of seven abolitionists paid an unexpected visit to the home of militant pro-slavery advocate James Doyle.
-Doyle and two of his sons were … Continue reading
+On this day in 1856 in Kansas, a gang of seven abolitionists paid an unexpected visit to the home of militant pro-slavery advocate James Doyle.
+Doyle and two of his sons were ordered outside, whereupon the posse executed the three … Continue reading

-Posted in Revolution, World Events Leave a comment
+Posted in Revolution, World Events | 3 Comments

-22nd May 1927 Charles Lindbergh’s Solo Atlantic Flight
+21st May 1927 Charles Lindbergh’s Solo Atlantic Flight

-Today we celebrate, rejoicing with arms outstretched at the audacious and heroic actions of America’s Charles Lindbergh, whose 30-hour flight from America’s east coast to Paris eighty-four years ago in a single-engine monoplane even shorter than a Spitfire turned him … Continue reading
+Today we celebrate, rejoicing with arms outstretched at the audacious and heroic actions of America’s Charles Lindbergh, whose 30-hour flight from America’s east coast to Paris eighty-seven years ago in a single-engine monoplane even shorter than a Spitfire turned him … Continue reading

-Posted in Heroes, World Events Leave a comment
+Posted in Heroes, World Events | Leave a comment

 19th May 1536 the Beheading of Anne Boleyn

-Four-hundred and seventy-five years ago today, Anne Boleyn knelt upright on a scaffold in the Tower of London on the orders of her husband, King Henry VIII (1491 – 1547).
-Looming over her was expert swordsman Jean Rombaud who had … Continue reading
+On this day in 1536, Anne Boleyn knelt upright on a scaffold in the Tower of London on the orders of her husband, King Henry VIII (1491 – 1547).
+Looming over her was expert swordsman Jean Rombaud who had been … Continue reading

-Posted in Heroines, World Events Leave a comment
+Posted in Heroines, World Events | 4 Comments

 15th May 1940 the First McDonald’s

-Today we recall with epic sadness that dreadful disastrous day seventy-one years ago when the first McDonald’s hamburger restaurant opened for service in San Bernadino, California.
+Today we recall with epic sadness that dreadful disastrous day 78 years ago when the first McDonald’s hamburger restaurant opened for service in San Bernadino, California.
 The extraordinary trajectory of McDonald’s flight to world infamy these past seven decades embodies … Continue reading

-Posted in Atrocities, World Events 2 Comments
+Posted in Atrocities, World Events | 6 Comments

 11th May 1846 the Commencement of Manifest Destiny